 Get a Bird's Eye View

-Daredevils will love a zip down the glass slide that's up on the 70th floor of the US Bank Tower.
-But everyone, from toddlers to the older generations, can skip that step and still enjoy stunning 360-degree views of the city at every turn; the most breathtaking we’ve seen from any spot in LA.
-The 69th floor is home to the open-air observation deck.
-Munchkins will love looking through mounted telescopes to track down their favorite LA landmarks.
-And you’ll realize just how high up you are when you spot helicopters zipping around you through the sky below.
-It's a great overview of our city for first time guests.
+Daredevils in the family will love an adrenaline-filled zip down the glass slide that's on the 70th floor of the US Bank Tower.
+If sliding isn't your thing, everyone, from toddlers to the older generations, can still enjoy stunning 360-degree views of the city at every turn; the most breathtaking we’ve seen from any spot in LA.
+The 69th floor is home to the open-air observation deck and munchkins will love looking through mounted telescopes to track down their favorite LA landmarks.
+A great overview of the city for first-time guests but even tried-and-true LA locals will be impressed when they spot helicopters zipping through the sky below.

-After you've gotten your fill of vistas, walk down to Grand Central Market for lunch, where you'll find something for everyone in your party.
+After you've gotten your fill of the vistas, walk down to Grand Central Market for lunch, where you'll find something to eat for everyone in your party.

 OUE Skyspace LA